 Who needs a drink?
 Who needs a cookie?
 Who needs both?
 Why not just combine them together and call it a day (or a really fun night??).

 For me, one of the best parts of summer is enjoying a margarita on the deck in the sunshine.
 But sometimes I just want a sweet treat instead of a full-on cocktail.
-These margarita cookies actually taste like a margarita thanks to the fact that they have both tequila and orange cointreau in them.
+These margarita cookies actually taste like a margarita thanks to the fact that they have both a hint of tequila and orange cointreau in them.

-I do have some tips below for making the cookies alcohol-free, but if you're OK with a little alcohol, definitely make them as is.
+I do have some tips below for making the cookies alcohol-free, but if you're OK with a little alcohol, make them as is.
 The tequila and orange cointreau can definitely be tasted in the cookies, but is still nice and discrete.

 These margarita cookies are easy to make with a pretty standard slice-and-bake shortbread dough recipe.
 OK, a pretty standard shortbread dough recipe that also involves lots of lime zest, lime juice, and orange cointreau.